 Textbooks: Miller, J.I.
 (2023).
 A Course in Econometric Analysis of Stationary and Nonstationary Time Series (required, free) Hamilton, J.D.
 (1994).
 Time Series Analysis (recommended).
 I have been making the most recent version of my lecture notes accessible to students of this class for free since about 2010 and in "textbook" form since 2020.
-Lectures will follow these notes closely, but I strongly encourage you to take your own notes in addition, because studies have shown that students learn best by doing so.
+Lectures will follow these notes closely, but I strongly encourage you to take your own notes to learn the material better.